 "Might you just drop it down to us?
 We'll only look at it for a moment," he said.

 Riku grinned to himself.
 Social upstarts were all the same, human or not.
-It was Old Money you had be wary of; Their motives were much more obscure.

 He paused a moment to give a significant look to his companions, who peered at the wrapped dagger eagerly.
 Xion's eyes were wide with longing, and her ghostly glimmer shivered.
 The fireflies with them fluttered and flickered excitedly.